NTU-ICG/CTS-visual-drone-swarm/README.md

 ### Code for the paper "Collaborative Target Search with a Visual Drone Swarm: Adaptive Curriculum Embedded  Multi-stage Reinforcement Learning Approach"

 ### Setup
+1. Connect the computing center to the same network used by the OptiTrack Mocap Server.
+It is recommended that the ethernet cable is used for this connection to avoid using multiple wireless adapters.
-1. Set Motive PC application to stream the drone address to address location 192.168.1.100
+2. Configure Motive application on the OptiTrack Mocap Server to stream data related to drones to address location `192.168.1.100`
-2. Configure `sample.launch` default launch file of `vrpn_client_ros` to set the IP address from localhost to 192.168.1.100
+3. Edit `sample.launch` default launch file of `vrpn_client_ros` (file location: `/opt/ros/<ros_distro>/...`)to change the IP address from localhost to `192.168.1.100`, used by the OptiTrack Mocap Server
-3. Connect DJI Tello Drone using wireless adapter directly or docker container (please refer to the instruction)
+4. Connect a DJI Tello Edu drone using wireless adapter directly or docker container (please refer to the extra instruction)

 ### Running Program
 1. Navigate to the repository folder
 2. `cd Control`
-3. `python3 single_drone_control.py` or `python3 collaborative_two_drones_control.py`
+3. `python3 single_drone_control.py` for controlling a single drone or `python3 collaborative_two_drones_control.py`for controlling two drones using one computing device for each drone

 ### Programs List
 1. #### /Models/